ttuegel/haskell-love-2021/README.md

 ## Lazy calling convention

-Suppose we find a particular type should be bound lazily by default, because it is expensive to compute and rarely used.
+We find a type that is expensive to compute, but rarely used.
+We decide it should be bound lazily by default.

 It's too easy to forget to bind with `~` everywhere.
+What do we do?

 Introduce a lazy wrapper.
 The most general case: